 We expected authenticity to be about whether you wrote the words yourself.
 It wasn't.
 What mattered to participants was control: did I decide what went in?
 Did I set the direction, review the output, make the judgment calls?
 If yes, the work felt authentic — regardless of whether a model produced the first draft.

-Professional pride intact — and potentially enhanced
+Professional pride intact — and sometimes enhanced

 Pride in one's work was not diminished by AI involvement.
-Several participants described the opposite: when AI handled the mechanical parts, they had more space to focus on what they considered genuinely skilled — strategy, client relationships, and communication quality.
+Several participants described the opposite: when AI handled the mechanical parts, they had more space to focus on what they considered genuinely skilled work — strategy, client relationships, and communication quality.
 The performance felt more considered.

-Role shifting toward facilitation
+The role is shifting toward facilitation

 A subtle but significant pattern: participants described themselves less as producers of content and more as curators and quality assurers of AI output.
 The role was shifting from generation to direction — knowing what good looks like, and steering AI toward it.